 I started reading Cavalier when it published “The Second Deluge” by Garrett P. Serviss.
 And I remember sitting on a dock in New York, waiting with my company to go to, France, and reading the second part of “Palos of Dog Star Pack,” by J.U.
 Giesy.

 Having made the world safe for, I returned home to find, during the next years, that science-fiction was all too scarce.
 And then came the day when I saw, with a delight that I can hardly express, that a new magazine was about to appear, a magazine devoted entirely to science-fiction.
-Only those old fans who have followed the course of this magazine from the beginning can imagine the impatience with which I awaited, and the thrill with which I read, that first copy, that April 1926, edition of Amazing Stories
+Only those old fans who have followed the course of this magazine from the beginning can imagine the impatience with which I awaited, and the thrill with which I read, that first copy, that April 1926, edition of Amazing Stories.

 In a few years there were two magazines — then three.
 And one day one of the magazines offered a prize contest, and I won first prize!
 I was an author!
 I could write!
 I sat down and began to write anything and everything, in the firm belief that I was going to be rich in about three months.
 But alas, it didn’t work out quite that way.
 I had concentrated so much on the reading of science-fiction that the only thing I could write really well was that form of story.
 So I began to specialize.

-Corridors” and its sequel.
+Thus it came about that I wrote my most successful stories to date — “Tumithak of the Corridors” and its sequel.
 I’m still proud of that story and of the fact that after eight years,the old readers of AMAZING Stories still remember it and occasionally mention it in their letters.

 But, beginning in 1933, a series of misfortunes too long to be recounted here made me abandon writing for several years.
 Just when I believed that I was done for good, a letter came from Amazing Stories requesting a story for their first issue under the banner of Ziff Davis.
 Dubiously, and yet with hope in my heart, I wrote “The Vanishing Diamonds,” in which I introduced a character which I still think is the best I’ve conceived, to date — Professor Isaac N. Stillwell.